-So, you're looking for someone who can manage your business’ finances.
+As a result, you're looking for someone to handle your company's finances.

 So… are you looking for a bookkeeper or an accountant?

-The big difference between a bookkeeper and an accountant is how each profession handles financial data.
+The primary distinction between an accountant and a book-keeper is how each profession manages financial data.

 Enter the humble accountant, stage left.